Wedding of Prince Juan Carlos and Princess Sophia: Pre-wedding celebrations

 On 12 May 1962, a white-tie gala was held at the Royal Palace to celebrate the impending wedding.
 An addition to the palace was built to house a new ballroom for the wedding celebrations.
 Called the Reception Hall, it is the largest room in the present-day Presidential Mansion.

 Wedding

-Prince Juan Carlos, Princess Irene and Princess Sofía during the Roman Catholic ceremony.
+Prince Juan Carlos, Princess Irene and Princess Sophia during the Roman Catholic ceremony.

 Roman Catholic ceremony

 Due to the large number of dignitaries attending the wedding, some only attended one of the two ceremonies.
 The first ceremony began at 10:00 AM and was held according to the rites of the Roman Catholic Church at the Cathedral Basilica of St. Dionysius the Areopagite.
 The marriage was performed by Venediktos Printesis, Archbishop of Athens.
 The Mass was said in Spanish, Latin and French.
 Pieces from Mozart's Coronation Mass were sung, at the bride's request.

 Greek Orthodox ceremony

 The second ceremony, held at 12:00 PM at the Metropolitan Cathedral of Athens, was conducted by Chrysostomos II, Archbishop of Athens and All Greece.
 King Paul, the bride's father, performed the ritual of the two crowns.
-Other crown bearers were Crown Prince Constantine of Greece, Prince Michael of Greece and Denmark, the Duke of Aosta, the Prince of Naples, the Duke of Noto, Prince Ludwig of Baden, Don Marco Alfonso Torlonia di Civitella-Cesi and Prince Christian Oscar of Hanover.
+Other crown bearers were Crown Prince Constantine of Greece, Prince Michael of Greece and Denmark, the Duke of Aosta, the Prince of Naples, the Duke of Noto, Prince Ludwig of Baden, Marco Torlonia, 6th Prince of Civitella-Cesi, and Prince Christian Oscar of Hanover.